opendilab/awesome-exploration-rl/README.md

+<div id="top"></div>

 # Awesome Exploration Methods in Reinforcement Learning

+`Updated on 2023.12.22`

-Here is a collection of research papers for **Exploration methods in Reinforcement Learning (ERL)**.
+- Here is a collection of research papers for **Exploration methods in Reinforcement Learning (ERL)**.
 The repository will be continuously updated to track the frontier of ERL.
 Welcome to follow and star!

-The balance of **exploration and exploitation** is one of the most central problems in reinforcement learning.
+- The balance of **exploration and exploitation** is one of the most central problems in reinforcement learning.
 In order to give readers an intuitive feeling for exploration, we provide a visualization of a typical hard exploration environment in [MiniGrid](https://github.com/Farama-Foundation/Minigrid) below.
 In this task, a series of actions to achieve the goal often require dozens or even hundreds of steps, in which the agent needs to fully explore different state-action spaces in order to learn the skills required to achieve the goal.